Brewing with Us

-Each of our Brewing Competition Cycles start with the Pilot Round on our 50L (13.2 gallon) Speidel Braumeister Plus brewing systems.
-These pilot systems are fully automated and even equipped with Wi-Fi, so you can monitor your Braumeister on your phone or tablet (mobile device) from anywhere in our brewery, even from our taproom where you can hang out with your friends and family while your Braumeister brews your beer.
+Brewing at Pilothouse starts with the Pilot Round on one of our 50L (13.2 gallon) Speidel Braumeister Plus brewing systems.
+These pilot systems are fully automated and even equipped with Wi-Fi, so you can monitor your Braumeister on your phone or tablet (mobile device) from anywhere that you have internet service, whether you are breaking for lunch at one of the many restaurants nearby or hanging out with your friends and family in either our taproom or on our beautiful outdoor patio while your Braumeister brews your beer.

-Before your brew day, we will send you our Simplified Braumeister and related brewing equipment operating instructions that you must acknowledge that you have read before your scheduled brew day with us.
+Before your brew day, we will send you our Braumeister and related brewing equipment operating instructions that you must acknowledge that you have read before you brew with us.
 Our friendly staff will be right there with you during your brew day to answer any questions you may have as well as help you along the way, so you have nothing to worry about… we have you covered.

 When your beer is ready to be served in our taproom along with the beers of the other brewers you are competing against, the actual judging will begin.
-Judging consists of a simple measure, your beer’s sales divided by its time on tap relative to the beers of the other brewers you are competing against.
-In this way, your beer is truly judged by the demand of the general public.
+Judging consists of a simple measure, your beer’s sales divided by its time on tap (measured from your beer's first sale to its last) relative to the beers of the other brewers you are competing against.
+In this way, your beer is truly judged by the demand of the public.

 Thursday 4:00pm to 10:00pm

 Friday 3:00pm to 11:00pm | Saturday 12:00pm to 10:00pm

 Sunday 12:00pm to 9:00pm